 Black and White

 Now is the chance to really get creative and re-create scenes from the past.
-The usual post processing tools can be used or try a program such as Perfect Effects to recreate that old faded look, the grain and contrasty Tri_X look, sepia toning, split toning or whatever takes your fancy.
+The usual post processing tools can be used or try a program such as Nik SilverEfex (the best available and it's free) or Perfect Effects to recreate that old faded look, the grain and contrasty Tri_X look, sepia toning, split toning or whatever takes your fancy.
 There are several examples in my Foliopic portfolio.

 My e-book Photographing Heritage Railways: A Guide for the Average Visitor can be purchased on Amazon for £2.99.